apache/flagon/docker/README.md

       ok
    ```

 1. Before Kibana can be used, we will need to generate some data.
-We have already
-   provided an example instrumented website to assist.
+We provide an example instrumented website to assist.

    ```bash
    $ docker-compose up -d site
    # for remote users, forwards port to localhost
    $ ssh docker@$(docker-machine ip senssoft) -L 8080:localhost:8080
    ```

    Visit `http://localhost:8080` and you will see Apache SensSoft's home page.

+   Note that the `userale` index uses dynamic mapping configurations for many fields.
+This means that if no valid data exists for
+   certain fields in the logs you collect at this step, Kibana won't know to map these fields to data types (e.g., string, text,
+   boolean, etc.).
+This can prevent certain dashboards and visualizations from appropriately displaying log aggregations.
+It is worth
+   1-2 mins collecting some UserALE.js data in whichever way best emulates your use-case: from the same website, the [``UserALE.js example utilty``](https://github.com/apache/incubator-senssoft-useralejs/tree/SENSSOFT-192/example), or the [``UserALE.js Web Extension``](https://github.com/apache/incubator-senssoft-useralejs/tree/SENSSOFT-192/src/UserALEWebExtension).
+If you run into issues with data fields or visualizations, see the `Having Issues?` section below.

 1. Launch Kibana.
 Give Kibana about 2-5 minutes to start before accessing
    `http://localhost:5601`.